woxjro/lazy-etherscan/README.md

 <br/>
 </details>

+## Features
+- **No Browser Required** - Use it effortlessly even in environments where browsers are unavailable, such as within servers.
+- **Developer Friendly** - Operate efficiently using keyboard shortcuts.
+- **Easily Switch Endpoints** - Switch between endpoints, including Mainnet, Testnets, custom node connections, and even BSC endpoints.

 ## Build
 This software has been tested and verified to work correctly on the following operating systems:
 - `Ubuntu 22.04.2 LTS`
+- `macOS Ventura 13.2`

 ```sh
 $ git clone https://github.com/woxjro/lazy-etherscan --recursive